frappe/erpnext/erpnext/docs/user/manual/en/stock/warehouse.md

 <img class="screenshot" alt="Warehouse" src="{{docs_base_url}}/assets/img/stock/warehouse.png">

-In ERPNext, every Warehouse must belong to a specific company, to maintain company wise stock balance.
-The Warehouses are saved with their respective company’s abbreviations.
-This facilitates in identifying which Warehouse belongs to which company, at a glance.
+In ERPNext, every Warehouse must belong to a specific organization, to maintain organization wise stock balance.
+The Warehouses are saved with their respective organization’s abbreviations.
+This facilitates in identifying which Warehouse belongs to which organization, at a glance.

 You can include user restrictions for these Warehouses.
 In case you do not wish a particular user to operate on a particular Warehouse, you can refrain